What if a Parent Can’t Pay for Nursing Home Care?

 Proactive Health Begins With the Caregiver

 What steps are you taking to remain healthy?
-If you or a loved one wants to stay out of a nursing home now or anytime in the future, being proactive with your health and lifestyle habits is the way to make this happen.
+If you or a loved one wants to stay out of a nursing home now or in the future, being proactive with your health and lifestyle habits is the way to do this.

 So, taking a step back, proactive health care begins with the caregiver.
-Stress levels can take a toll mentally and physically.
-And if you are not feeling well, it will be difficult for you to continue to care for a parent.
+Stress can take a toll mentally and physically.
+If you are not feeling well, it will be difficult for you to continue caring for a parent.

 Regular Medical Care